 Stockholm is the capital and most populous city of Sweden and the most populous city of Scandinavia.
 With a history going back to the 13th century, Stockholm has long been the cultural, economic, and political center of the region.
 Stockholm is located across 14 islands on the coast southeast of Sweden at the mouth of Lake Malaren.
-In 2016, Stockholm has an estimated population of 910,000.
+As of 2018, Stockholm has an estimated population of 935,000.

 The population of Stockholm is estimated at 910,000 in 2016 with a population density of 4,800 people per square kilometer, or 13,000 per square mile.
 The Stockholm metropolitan area has 26 municipalities with a population of more than 2.2 million, while the Stockholm urban area has an estimated population of 1.4 million.
 The following are major municipalities in Metropolitan Stockholm:

 Stockholm accounts for 22% of Sweden's total population.
 The region considered Stockholm has changed over time.
 At the end of the 1800s, Stockholm was only what is today the City Centre, about 14 square miles of land and one-fifth of the current area.
 Now, the city proper encompasses 188 km2 (73 sq mi) while the metro area sprawls outward to 6,519 km2 (2,517 sq mi).